martimunicoy/peleffy/docs/usage.rst

                              hierarchy
        -c NAME, --charge_method NAME
-                             The name of the method to use to compute charges --include_terminal_rotamers
+                             The name of the method to use to compute charges --charges_from_file PATH
+                             The path to the file with charges --include_terminal_rotamers
                              Not exclude terminal rotamers when building the rotamer library